erperreault/django-learning/README.md

 * /calc/ is a simple web calculator made for practice.

 * /viz/ is an (in-progress) data visualization webapp.
 It pulls data from BoardGameGeek's database and offers various options for displaying and interacting with the data.
+Currently visualization is done via Seaborn and returned as static image files.

 To run locally, first ensure that you have Python and Django installed: